Wills Vs. Trusts

 With a Trust

-When drafted and funded properly, a Trust allows an estate to avoid Probate.
+When drafted and funded properly, a Trust allows an estate to avoid probate.

 Financial Expenses